stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## The upside down kingdom: Skeletons in Jesus’ closet
+## The upside down kingdom: Twinkle Twinkle Mega Star
-#### May the Lord give peace to those who wait for him and may his prophets proclaim his name.
-His ears are open to the prayer of his servants.
+#### Thus says the Lord, I know the plans I have for you, plans for your welfare and not for evil, to tive you a future and a hope.
-##### Sirach 36.15,16
+##### Jeremiah 29.11

 ---